 They might feel shame and believe that others will think badly of them.
 Or, they might feel afraid for some reason.

-Having some sort of support network, whether it’s friends, family members, counselor, or a support group, can certainly help you get on the road of recovery.
+Having some sort of support network, whether it’s friends, family members, counselor, or a support group, can certainly help you get on the road to recovery.
 It’s alright to feel a bit of apprehension when thinking about reaching out for support.
 Feel it and reach out anyway, because the extra support may just be the boost you need to get and stay sober.

 The place we call home is important.
 The type of environment we live in can increase or decrease our happiness levels.
 Some people who live in a dysfunctional or chaotic environment may not be able to get sober.
 The chaos can lead to a great deal of stress, and stress can be a trigger for some people to pick up a drink.
 Or, if there are others drinking or partying in the home, that can also be a trigger that can make staying sober challenging.